 Attributable risk (AR) is the standardized product of the stressor's extent and the relative risk.
 Thus, the attributable risk measures the overall impact of a stressor on the biological response variable throughout a river or stream population.
-The attributable risk for a stressor can be interpreted as the proportional reduction in the POOR condition of aquatic biota that would be achieved by eliminating that stressor from all streams.
-To eliminate a particular stressor is to assume all rivers and streams in POOR condition for that stressor are restored to not POOR (i.e., FAIR or GOOD).
-Although, this attributable risk scenario carries presumptions of cause and effect on a biological response, the scenario is still a useful exercise for evaluating stressors (Van Sickle, 2014).
-The chart on the right in Figure 3-6 provides the ranking of stressors in Utah that if eliminated, could provide the best recovery to aquatic biota.
-The hydrologic function and nitrogen stressors are the top two (recall relative risk ranking above), and are likely the best candidates to target additional monitoring and protection for other waterways.
+The attributable risk for a stressor can be interpreted as the proportional reduction in the poor condition of aquatic biota that would be achieved by eliminating that stressor from all streams.
+To eliminate a particular stressor is to assume all rivers and streams in poor condition for that stressor are restored to not poor (i.e. fair or good).
+Although, this attributable risk scenario carries presumptions of cause and effect on a biological response, the scenario is still a useful exercise for evaluating stressors (JVS, pers communication).
+The chart on the right in Figure 6 provides the ranking of stressors in Utah that if eliminated, could provide the best recovery to aquatic biota.
+The hydrologic function and nitrogen stressors are the top two (recall relative risk ranking above) and are likely best candidates to target additional monitoring and protection for other waterways.
 Also, bear in mind, that although this exercise combines two surveys, the standard error of attributable risk for these stressors is still very high in this dataset.
-Typically, attributable risk calculations improve when surveys include more than a couple hundred sample locations.
-Nonetheless, these rankings appear genuine, given that other states and the national survey have discovered similar results.
-The Next Steps section below describes how DWQ plans to improve the confidence in these results.
+Typically, attributable risk calculations improve when surveys include over a couple hundred sample locations.
+Nonetheless, these rankings appear genuine, given that other States and the national survey have discovered similar results.
+Follow the 'next steps' section to discover how DWQ plans to improve the confidence in these results.